hidasib/GRU4Rec_PyTorch_Official/README.md

 ```

 **Notes:**
 - By default, Optuna logs to stderr and the model prints to stdout.
-You can use this to log the model training details and the summary of the optimization separately by adding `1>/path/to/model_training_details.log 2>/path/to/optimization.log` to your command.
+You can use this to log the model training details and the summary of the optimization separately by adding `1> /path/to/model_training_details.log 2> /path/to/optimization.log` to your command.
 Alternatively, you can play around with Optuna's settings.
 GRU4Rec at the moment doesn't use proper logging (it just prints).
-- If you redirect stderr and/or stdout to file(s) and you want to see progress real time, use python in unbuffered mode, by adding the `-u` argument after python (i.e. `python -u paropt.py ...`).
+- If you redirect stderr and/or stdout to file(s) and you want to see progress in real time, use python in unbuffered mode, by adding the `-u` argument after `python` (i.e. `python -u paropt.py ...`).

 ## Requirements
 - **python** --> `3.8` or newer (tested with `3.8.12`)
 - **numpy** --> code was tested with `1.19.0`
 - **pandas** --> code was tested with `1.3.5`
 - **pytorch** --> code was tested with `1.12.1+cu113`
+- **optuna** --> (optional) for hyperparameter optimization, code was tested with `3.0.3`

 ## Major updates
-### Update 25-07-2023
+### Update 27-07-2023
 Initial version published.